 How the Internet is Fueling Extremism in America

-In 2018 though, what will go viral is not the local hero story, rather an incident involving a police officer who oversteps the line; and this is not something I am arguing against, it should be exposed.
-Furthermore, bodycams are an excellent idea, especially given my position in the previous paragraph.
-The problem is that we are being exposed less and less to the mediocre in exchange for sensationalism.
+Getting back to the main issue, the problem facing the world is that we are being exposed less and less to the mediocre in exchange for the sensational.
 It’s starting to become a situation where the Weekly World News you see at the checkout counter was, in fact, the mainstream news.

 The source of the information used by these “sovereign citizens” is unclear although patterns can be found.
 In many cases they will declare that they are part of a corporation or travelling in a vessel, in the belief that this mere word play is enough to get them off the hook.
 Sovereign citizens often assert that their name is only how the state recognizes them, but in reality they are called something else.
-In some misconceived form of stalemate, they somehow feel they can stall the police officer’s work by refusing to answer questions or turning the table on the officer.
+In some misconceived viewpoint of a stalemate, they somehow feel they can stall the police officer’s work by refusing to answer questions or turning the table on the officer.
 This latter technique is also used most commonly in the subsequent court hearings they attend.
-It’s evident sovereign citizens can afford to clog about our courts because they have no other pressing responsibilities 🙂
+It’s quite evident sovereign citizens can afford to clog our court system because they have no other pressing responsibilities 🙂

 In one of the most egregious cases, an incredibly patient officer gave a woman more chances than she deserved to exit a vehicle that was going to be towed due to the driver’s suspended license.
 She left the officer no choice but to force her out of the car and when he had to cuff her she screamed rape among other obscenities to the officer.

-I’ll take a side note here.
+If you’ve gone this far, you really should watch the video to understand why I am spending my Saturday writing about sovereign citizens.
 Most of these videos are entertaining, but this video in particular shows something happening in our society that we must begin paying attention to.
 I’ve seen increasing examples of adults playing the victimization card when they don’t get their way, which is no different than a baby having a temper tantrum.
 This woman (she deserves to be called something else but I won’t go to her level), should publicly apologize to all victims of rape for the accusations made during her arrest.
 She is an example of this boy-who-cried-wolfism that is plaguing our society.
 Her cries of rape are a complete and utter disservice to rape and assault victims both past and present.

 Despite repeated failures, we know about these interactions because sovereign citizens film the entire situation, apparently as part of the evidence they’ll use in court.
 The fact these encounters are filmed in spite of the ineffectiveness of the techniques is the most clear demonstration of the intelligence level of these sovereign citizens.

 Having watched many of these encounters, in most cases the citizens are being stopped for relatively innocuous offenses: driving without a license plate, expired registration, no driver license, or narcotics possessions.
-In what would normally be a slap on the wrist or small fine by a lenient officer slowly propels into something larger as the sovereign citizen jibbers legal non-sense, refuses to provide basic information or responds to the officer with their own questioning.
+In what would normally be a slap on the wrist or small fine by a lenient officer slowly propels into something larger as the sovereign citizen quotes legal non-sense, refuses to provide basic information or responds to the officer with their own questioning.

 It’s evident that in most cases these “experts” never practiced their material beforehand, making them appear even more ridiculous during its application.
-The interactions I’ve seen never end positively because the non-compliance of basic requests force the hand of the officers.
-They must resort to smashing the car window of the suspect or detention by pulling them out of their car.
+The many interactions I’ve watched on YouTube rarely end in a positive outcome for either side because the non-compliance of basic requests force the hand of the officers.
+They must resort to extreme situations like smashing the car window of the suspect or detention by pulling them out of their car.